|

 started!

-How can you get university and college coaches to evaluate your
+How can you get university and college coaches

 talents?
 What will

 your best opportunity be?
-When should you start working toward a
+When should you start

 college sports goal?
-Some of the answers are here.
+Some of the answers

 The